What is a Patent?

 Restated, a patent does not grant one the right to make something, a patent grants one the right to keep others from making something.
 Thus, a patent is not necessary to market an invention.
 For individual inventors with limited funds, careful consideration should be given on whether or not to invest funds on the development and marketing of the invention instead of a patent.

-Once a patent is issued, the patentee must enforce the patent without aid of the USPTO.
+Once a patent is issued, the patentee must enforce the patent without the aid of the USPTO.
 This too can be very expensive.

 There are three types of patents: